Outdoor Contemporary Art in Flanders

 2. Beaufort 21

 Flanders possesses a stunning 67 kilometres-long coastline.
 And the Beaufort Triennial adds to its allure.
 Every three years, the coast becomes the backdrop of this contemporary arts event.
-All along the sandy banks, beaches and dunes, exciting works of art spring up, inspired by the sea and by one central theme: the fact that man is subjected to nature’s will.
+All along the sandy banks, beaches and dunes, exciting works of art pop up, inspired by the sea and by one central theme: the fact that man is subjected to nature’s will.
 The artworks are inspired by local stories collected from both natural and human history.

 Beaufort started out in 2003 and is more than just an event that comes and goes.
 It aims to leave a permanent artistic impression: the Beaufort Sculpture Park, presents 30 works of art from the previous editions on a permanent basis.
 After this year’s edition another set of sculptures will be added to its collection.